- 1Department of Stomatology, Liaocheng People's Hospital, Liaocheng, China

 Introduction

 Dental caries and periodontitis, as the two most prevalent oral diseases, are closely related to dental plaque.
 Plaque microorganisms on the tooth surface can produce acid and lead to the formation of dental caries and also act as the initiating factor of periodontitis.
 It can also cause the absorption and attachment loss of alveolar bone, and eventually lead to tooth loosening and falling off.
 Due to the lack of tissue repair, the destruction of the tooth and periodontal tissue becomes irreversible.
 Therefore, “prevention is more important than treatment” should be the principle adhered to by dentists (1).
-It can be seen that it is more urgent to remove dental plaque to prevent the occurrence of caries and periodontitis than related treatment, and brushing is the most important and effective measure to remove dental plaque, and also the most important means for individuals to self-remove plaque and prevent dental caries and periodontitis.
+It can be seen that it is more urgent to remove dental plaque to prevent the occurrence of caries and periodontitis than related treatment, and brushing is the most important and effective measure to remove dental plaque and also the most important means for individuals to self-remove plaque and prevent dental caries and periodontitis.

 At present, manual toothbrushes and powered toothbrushes are widely used; however, toothbrushes can only clean the food residues and plaques attached to the surface of teeth, and it is difficult to clean food residue and plaque located in deep crevices (2).
 To mitigate the disadvantages of toothbrushes, oral irrigators were invented.
 These can reach the hidden places of the oral cavity through high-pressure pulsed ultra-fine water columns generated by a pulsed pump body.
-As an auxiliary brushing tool, the irrigator became gradually popularized and well-used.
+As an auxiliary brushing tool, the irrigator became gradually popular and well-used.
 Christoph et al. (3) showed that after 8 weeks of brushing, the plaque removal effect on gingivitis patients who used an electric toothbrush combined with an oral irrigator was better than that of those who used a manual toothbrush.
 Costa et al. (4) showed that using a manual toothbrush combined with an irrigator can cause a bigger improvement in the periodontal state than using a manual toothbrush alone.
 Elkerbout et al. (5) suggested that electric toothbrushes are better at removing plaque than manual toothbrushes.

 However, studies have also shown that there is no difference in plaque removal between electric and manual toothbrushes (6).
 As can be seen, there is still controversy regarding the benefits of each type of brushing tool.